 |Additional Information:||Conference details: Formal Methods for Components and Objects, 7th International Symposium, FMCO 2008.
 Held at Sophia Antipolis, France, October 21-23, 2008.|

-|Research Areas:||School of Science and Technology > Science & Technology|
+|Research Areas:||A. > School of Science and Technology > Computer Science > Foundations of Computing group

 |Notes on copyright:||Authors manuscript as permitted by publisher.|

-|Deposited On:||10 Jan 2011 14:32|
+|Date Deposited:||10 Jan 2011 14:32|